 Child Safety Seat Guide

-Use car seats with harnesses to the top weight or height limits for the harnesses.
-Once children outgrow harnesses, use a booster seat in the back seat until the seat belt fits properly.
-A booster seat is often needed until a child is around 4 feet 9 inches tall.
-Your child may be about 12 years old before he/she is ready for a seat belt.
+When your child is at least age 5 and outgrows the forward-facing car seat with harness, use a booster seat in the back seat.
+Use a booster seat until the belt fits correctly.
+A booster seat is often needed until 4 ft 9 in (145 cm) tall.
+Your child may be 12 years old before ready for an adult safety belt.

 Stage 4: Seat Belts (and Use the Back Seat until Age 13)

 Children should ride in an adult seat belt in the back seat once they outgrow a booster seat.
 Kids are ready for a seat belt when: (1) The shoulder strap crosses the center of the chest and rests on the shoulder (not the neck).
 (2) The lap belt fits low on the hips touching the upper thighs (not the stomach).
 (3) Knees can bend when sitting all the way back in the seat, and feet are flat on the floor.
 Use the back seat for kids under 13.